 - a.
-In order to improve efficiency and safety, the pipeline was constructed within a k-rail island.
+In order to improve efficiency and safety, the pipeline was constructed within a krail island.
 Temporary full street closures were coordinated with the city in order to install and remove the k-rails. - b.
 A full street closure of 190th Street was also required for the HDD pullback. - 4.
-Diameter Changes: The Project Team replaced the existing line with a line to standardize the pipeline for future piggability purposes.
+Diameter Changes: The Project Team replaced the existing line with a line to standardize the pipeline for future piggability purposes, also taking advantage of cost savings from favorable pricing of bulk purchased pipe.

-Substructures:
+5. Substructures: